Global Catholic nuns urge reporting of sex abuse to police

 The International Union of Superiors General, which represents more than 500,000 sisters worldwide, vowed to help nuns who have been abused to find the courage to report it, and pledged to help victims heal and seek justice.

-The statement was the first from the Rome-based UISG since the abuse scandal erupted anew this year and as the sexual abuse of adult nuns by priests and bishops has also come to the fore.
-The Associated Press reported earlier this year that the Vatican has known for decades about the problem of priests preying on nuns, but has done next to nothing to stop it.
+The statement, issued on the eve of the U.N.-designated International Day for the Elimination of Violence Against Women, was the first from the Rome-based UISG since the abuse scandal erupted anew this year and as the sexual abuse of adult nuns by clergymen has also come to light.
+The Associated Press reported earlier this year that the Vatican has known for decades about the problem of priests and bishops preying on nuns, but has done next to nothing to stop it.

 In the statement Friday, the UISG didn't specify clergy as the aggressors.
 While such abuse is well known in parts of Africa, and an Indian case of the alleged rape of a nun by a bishop is currently making headlines, there have also been cases of sexual abuse committed by women against other nuns within congregations.